Fortune Fish & Gourmet is committed to:

 Fortune Fish & Gourmet recognizes that there are current standards in the seafood industry that have been developed to certify products as sustainable, such as the Marine Stewardship Council

 (MSC).
-While we do consider the MSC and GAA (Global Aquaculture Alliance
+While we do consider the MSC, Best Aquaculture Practice (Global Aquaculture Alliance

-) standards favorably in our sourcing decisions, Fortune Fish does not require all of our products to be certified “sustainable”.
+), and Aquaculture Stewardship Council (ASC) standards favorably in our sourcing decisions, Fortune Fish does not require all of our products to be certified “sustainable.”
 We understand that certification can be expensive and not accessible to everyone.
 We do seek to ensure that the products we sell meet certain benchmarks for food safety, quality and sustainability as outlined above.

 Fishery & Aquaculture Improvements